 - The right for your children to receive a free public education in the school district where you live, regardless of your or your children's immigration status (e.g., whether your family members are clitzen immigrants, or undocumented) and the language that you or your children speak. - 2.
 The right to enroll your children in school without The right to enroll your children in school without being asked to provide information or paperwork which may reveal your or your children's immigration status.
-You cannot be asked to provide a social security card or number, an immigration visa or visa status, or citizenship documents or citizenship status. - 3.
-The right under federal law to have a qualified interpreter/translator in your preferred language for critical interactions with the school district. - The right to have your children in a Bilingual Education (BE) program when there are 20 or more grade-level students that speak the same home/primary language.1 - The right of written notice in English and your preferred language that your children have been identified as ELLs and will be placed in a Bilingual Education or English as a New Language (formerly called English as a Second Language) program.2 - Comparing the analysis of t - occur before innai school program placement, and must be in your preferred language.
-The right to receive information about your children's English language development, and also about their home language development if they are in a Bilingual Education program. - The right to meet with school staff at least once a year, in addition to other generally required meetings, to discuss your children's overall learning and language development progress. - usereopymen progress.
-The right for your children to be placed in a Bilingual Education or English as a New Language program within 10 days of enrollment, and the right to opt out of a Bilingual Education program.
-At a minimum, your children must receive English as a New Language Instruction.
+You cannot be asked to provide a social security card or number, an immigration visa or visa status, or citizenship documents or citizenship status. - The right under federal law to have a qualified interpreter/translator in your preferred language for critical interactions with the school district. - The right to have your children in a Bilingual Education (BE) program when there are 20 or more grade-level students that speak the same home/primary language. - The right to written notice in English and your preferred language that your children have been identified as ELLs and will be placed in a Billingual Education or English as a New Language (formerly called English as a Second Language) program.2 - 6.
+The right to a high quality orientation session, provided by your school district, that focuses on state standards, tests, and school expectations for ELLs, as evall as the program goals and requirements for Bilingual Education and English as a New Language.
+This orientation must occur before final school program placement, and must - occur before inal second program pracement, and must be in your preferred language.
+The right to receive information about your children's English language development, and also about their nome language development if they are in a Billingual Education program. - The right to meet with school staff at least once a year, in addition to other generally required meetings, to discuss your children's overall learning and language development progress. - development proligers.

+The right for your children to be placed in a Billingual Education or English as a New Language program within 10 days of enrollment, and the right to opt out of a Billingual Education program.
+At a minimum, your children must receive English as a New Language instruction.